Rukku Nahar: Career

-In 2014, Nahar made her professional acting debut in an episode of the YouTube comedy series Corner Shop Show, as Meena.
+In 2014, Nahar made her professional acting debut in an episode of the YouTube comedy series Corner Shop, as Meena.
 In 2016, she began portraying the role of Selina Khan in the CBBC drama series Wolfblood, a role she played for two series.
 Later in 2016, she appeared in an episode of the BBC medical drama Casualty.
 In 2017, she made her film debut in the adventure film We Can Be Heroes, as Zara Muhammed.
 In 2018, Nahar made an appearance in an episode of the BBC soap opera Doctors as Rana Khan.
 Later that year, she starred in nine episodes of the Channel 4 soap opera Hollyoaks, as Asha Kaur.

 In February 2019, Nahar began appearing in the BBC soap opera EastEnders as series regular Habiba Ahmed.
 On 22 October 2020, Nahar made her final appearance as Habiba in previously unannounced scenes.
 Nahar confirmed her exit on Instagram, where she thanked EastEnders for teaching her "so much" during her tenure, and stated that she was "grateful" for the friendships she made on the programme.
 Following her exit, she appeared in two episodes of the BBC iPlayer series Flatmates, as well as featuring in an episode of the ITV series The Good Karma Hospital.